NFYK14010U Advanced Topics in Condensed Matter Theory

 - Continuous assessmentThe evaluation has three components:

-• Participation in discussion sessions and problem solving sessions (at least 80% attendance) (Mandatory)
+• Participation in discussion sessions and problem solving sessions (counting up to 25 points)

 - Marking scale